PoorvaRane/Semi-Supervised-GANs/Weekly-Updates/Updates.md

 Member | Tasks
 ------ | ---------------
 Goutam | Read papers on the variants of GANs in order to understand their implementation details.
+Further performed literature survey on state of the art on semi-supervised learning with GANs and CycleGANs
 Poorva | Did a literature survey on exisitng techniques used for tissue classification.
+Analyzed and identified various distance metrics that can be used between the generated and trained probability distributions for the task.
+Performed literature survey on GAN architectures and improved techniques for training GANs
 Anushree | Explored publicly available annotated datasets for the project (<https://cancergenome.nih.gov/>).
+Performed literature survey on DCGANS, state of the art on semi-supervised learning with GANs and work on Progressive growing of GANs to generate high resolution images.